populationgenetics/exercises/Population_structure/ExerciseFst2023.md

 </details>

-**Q4:** The troglodytes and schweinfurthii population have the same divergence time with verus, but based on *F<sub>ST</sub>* schweinfurthii has a slighlty higher differentiation from verus.
+**Q4:** The troglodytes and schweinfurthii populations have the same divergence time with verus, but based on *F<sub>ST</sub>*, schweinfurthii has slightly higher differentiation from verus.
 Based on what we learned in the lecture, what factors do you think could explain the difference?
-(Hint: remember the estimates of genetic diversity within chimpanzee subspecies from Monday 14th exercise; you can find them in [Figure 2 from that exercise](https://github.com/populationgenetics/exercises/blob/master/NucleotideDiversiteyExercise/Exercise%20in%20estimating%20nucleotide%20diversity.md#using-plink-to-find-the-nucleotide-diversity-in-chimpanzees-and-humans).)
+(Hint: remember the estimates of genetic diversity within chimpanzee subspecies from Monday's exercise; you can find them in [Figure 2](https://github.com/populationgenetics/exercises/blob/master/NucleotideDiversiteyExercise/Exercise%20in%20estimating%20nucleotide%20diversity.md#using-plink-to-find-the-nucleotide-diversity-in-chimpanzees-and-humans).)

 <details>
   <summary>click to see answer</summary>

 	Two potential explanations are differences in drift between the two subspecies, or differences in migration.

-	More drift in schweinfurthii due to having a lower population size than troglodytes would have increased the amount of genetic differentiation with verus, and could explain the higher FST.
-This is supported by schweinfurthii having a lower genetic diversity than troglodytes, since more genetic drift also causes less genetic diversity.
+	More drift in schweinfurthii, as a result of having a lower population size than troglodytes, would have increased the amount of genetic differentiation with verus, and could explain the higher FST.
+This is supported by schweinfurthii having lower genetic diversity than troglodytes, since increased genetic drift results in less genetic diversity.

-	Another potential factor is migration between verus and troglodytes, which is also plausible since verus and troglotyes are closer geographically than verus and schweinfurthii.
+	Another potential factor is migration between verus and troglodytes.
+This is also plausible since verus and troglotyes are geographically closer than verus and schweinfurthii.

 </details>